 Lakewood community to honor Tuskegee Airman for 100th birthday

-On Saturday, the community is invited to help honor a Colorado man's distinguished service to our country and also his 100th birthday.
+On Saturday, the community honored a Colorado man's distinguished service to our country and also his 100th birthday.

 Lt.
 Col. Harvey served in the United States Air Force as a fighter pilot with the 332nd Fighter Group's 99th Fighter Squadron or best known as the Tuskegee Airmen.
 A Congressional Gold Member awardee, Lt.
 Col. Harvey and his 332nd Fighter Group Weapons pilot team won the USAF's inaugural "Top Gun" team competition in 1949.